Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 Given the situation, however, he would not have been thinking about it, even if there had been any way for him to know.

 The hull screamed.
-It was exactly the right word---a kind of high, singing noise of pain that sounded like it belonged to the mouth of something alive, rather than to steel and ceramic.
+It was exactly the right word - a kind of high, singing noise of pain that sounded like it belonged to the mouth of something alive, rather than to steel and ceramic.

 "There!
 Pull back!"